finm-32900/textbook/lectures/Week2/what_is_a_task_runner.md

 target: dependencies
     command to build
 ```
 Now, consider the `dodo.py` example file above.
-When written as a `Makefile` to be used with GNU Make, it would look like this:
+When written as a `Makefile` to be used with Make, it would look like this:

 ```makefile
 # Makefile for managing a data science research project workflow